victorgay/website/content/authors/admin/_index.md

   url: https://www.iast.fr/people/victor-gay
 - name: UT1
   url: https://www.ut-capitole.fr/
+affiliations :
-affiliations = ["Another university", "Institute A", "Institute B"]
+- name : ["Another university", "Institute A", "Institute B"]

 # Short bio (displayed in user profile at end of posts)
 bio: Assistant professor at Toulouse School of Economics (TSE) and at the Institute for Advanced Study in Toulouse (IAST), University of Toulouse 1 Capitole.